ABDOMINAL TRAUMA FOR THE EMT

 DAMAGE TO THE ABDOMEN VIA THE THORAX: Any penetrating trauma to the chest may cross the diaphragm, either as a direct path or as high-impact radiant injury (such as cavitation, e.g. GSW).

-EVISCERATION: An abdominal evisceration occurs when organs are protruding out of a penetrating wound.
-It can be a small loop of intestine leaking out of a stab wound or an entire open abdomen with many exposed organs.
+EVISCERATION: An abdominal evisceration occurs when organs protrude out of a penetrating wound.
+It can be a small loop of the intestine leaking out of a stab wound or an entire open abdomen with many exposed organs.
 In the case of eviscerations, do not attempt to replace organs back inside the body.
 Instead, cover all exposed abdominal contents with moist, sterile towels and cover with an occlusive dressing.

 The intestines, liver, spleen, and stomach are commonly involved in eviscerations.
 These injuries are dangerous as they expose the organs to the outside environment--unprotected--risking injury due to dehydration and infection.